ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 Considering that the chocolate consumption really democratize at the end of the 19th century.
 As it was before, exclusively for the "elite", apart from the latin americans.. ?

+* first awards given in 1901 until 2011, the date of the note's publication, span of 110 years
+* [chocosuisse](https://www.chocosuisse.ch/fr/), [theobroma-cacao](https://www.theobroma-cacao.de/wissen/wirtschaft/international/konsum) and [caobisco](https://caobisco.eu/), on a timespan of approximately 8 years, from 2004 to 2012.

 ## Chocolate consumption data
 Try to find dark chocolate consumption rather than.